cantujorge17/Boomed-Box/README.md

 3. Have Fun

 (Optional) 4.
-Look through the code and make fun of how terrible it is
+Look through the code and make fun of it